 Serving up sonic treats for hungry ears since the turn of the century.
 Unsigned and independent, our songs have appeared on radio, podcasts and TV shows, here and overseas, and fans on three continents have made music videos for us (cos our fans are totally awesome).
 Latest feature from Soundcloud is Oregon from our second album The 38th Parallel, featuring some tasty slide guitar and beautiful backing vocals from our friend De.More music here →

 And for the ninth year running we've gotten our act together enough to get our Christmas present under the tree just in time.
 I know, right?
 This year we've returned to the more unusual side of the Kinematic coin, with a song written back in 1996 by Gordo, Kristian and Stove of Melbourne punk/funk trio Snorkel.
 The Kinematic version is remarkably different to the original, which didn't feature saxophone, banjo or ukulele.
-Lyrically it could be about standing up to bullies, learning to surf or overcoming stage-fright, we can't really tell.
-Whatever it's about, it's definitely quirky, so the perfect gift from us to you ... enjoy!
+It's weird ... enjoy!